 - 10. In response to the accelerated growth within the Selwyn District, hydraulic models have been used to plan future water infrastructure for a number of water supplies including Rolleston. - 11.
 The master planning provides an assessment of the sizing and timing of new infrastructure for new reservoirs, water sources (bores) and pipelines to service growth.
 Refer Appendix 2.
 Part of the master planning requires a water balance to be developed to forecast growth, using historical peak demand per household.
 The water balance forecasts the peak instantaneous flow per year versus the water resources available to determine the staging of new bores. - 12.
 Rolleston is expected to see growth over the next 30-years.
 Capacity upgrades are proposed to meet this growth including additional water sources (bores), storage and pipeline infrastructure.
 Recently Council developed the 2021 31 Long Term Plan which included budget for further development funded, capacity upgrades on the Rolleston water supply. - 13.
+Additional conveyance capacity within the network, to service the plan change site can be made available by extending and upsizing of the water main along Two Chain Road from the Izone development to the existing network on Walkers Road. - 14.
 As the township grows the consented allocation will be put under pressure.
-To ensure that growth is appropriately integrated with the provision of infrastructure, and planned growth is able to be serviced, priority of water allocation needs to be given to those developments within the Rolleston Structure Plan area2. - 14.
-I confirm that this plan change area is partly within the Rolleston Structure Plan area and therefore, should the plan change be approved in whole or in part, consented water needs to be made available for those parts of the plan change area which are not within the Rolleston Structure Plan area.
+To ensure that growth is appropriately integrated with the provision of infrastructure, and planned growth is able to be serviced, priority of water allocation needs to be given to those developments within the Rolleston Structure Plan area2.